Four Kumaras: Visit to Vaikuntha

-Jaya and Vijaya obstruct the Kumaras from entering Vaikuntha as Vishnu rushes to the spot.
+Jaya and Vijaya obstruct the Kumaras from entering Vaikuntha as Vishnu and Lakshmi rush to the spot.

 The four Kumaras roamed around at their free will with their cosmic powers all over the universe.
 During one of their sojourns, they arrived at Vaikuntha, the abode of Vishnu.
 The city, with the residence of Vishnu located at the center of seven circular walls, is considered as a place of bliss and purity.
 It has seven gates of entry.
 The four Kumaras passed through the first six gates without any hindrance.
 The seventh gate was guarded by Jaya and Vijaya, the two dvarapalas (door-guards) of Vishnu's palace.
 The angry guardians stopped the four Kumaras and laughed at them since they looked like children and were also naked, and did not permit them to enter through the seventh gate.
 The four Kumaras were perplexed by the behaviour of the gatekeepers as they had not faced such a situation and ridicule anywhere else.
 They expected Jaya and Vijaya to be like their master Vishnu, who does not differentiate among beings.
 Enraged, the Kumaras cursed them to be born on earth thrice, as three villains with characteristics of "lust, anger and greed".
 The gatekeepers accept the curse and bow to the Kumaras and beg for their forgiveness.
 Vishnu who learnt of the incident, appeared before the Kumaras in all his glory with his retinue.
 The four Kumaras, who were on their first visit to Vaikuntha, took in by the sight and the glittering divine figure of Vishnu.
 With deep devotion, they appealed to him to accept them as his devotees and allow them to offer worship at his feet for all time to come and let his feet be their final emancipation.
 Vishnu complied with their request and also assured Jaya and Vijaya that they will born as demons on earth but will be released from all births (killed) by an avatar of Vishnu.
 The two guards were dismissed by Vishnu to go and suffer the curse of the Kumaras on earth and then only return to his abode, after the end of the curse.
-The two banished guards were then born on earth in the Satya Yuga at an inauspicious hour, to the sage Kashyapa and his wife Diti (daughter of Daksha) as asuras.
+The two banished guards were then born on earth in the Satya Yuga at an inauspicious hour, to the sage Kashyapa (son of Marichi and Kala) and his wife Diti (daughter of Daksha and Asikini) as asuras.
 They were named Hiranyakashipu and Hiranyaksha.
-Vishnu undertook the Varaha Avatar to kill Hiranyaksha, and the Narasimha avatar to kill Hiranyakasipu.
+Vishnu undertook the Varaha incarnation and killed Hiranyaksha, and the Narasimha incarnation and killed Hiranyakashipu.

-In the second life, during the Treta Yuga, they were born as Ravana and Kumbhakarna and defeated and killed by Rama avatar as mentioned in the epic Ramayana.
-Finally, in their third and final life in Dvapara Yuga, they were born as Shishupala and Dantavakra during the time of Krishna avatar and got killed by him, which is also mentioned in epic Mahabharata.
+In the second life, during the Treta Yuga, they were born as Ravana and Kumbhakarna and both were defeated and killed by Rama, the incarnation of Vishnu as mentioned in the epic Ramayana.
+Finally, in their third and final life in Dvapara Yuga, they were born as Shishupala and Dantavakra during the time of the Krishna incarnation of Vishnu and both of them got killed by him, which is also mentioned in epic Mahabharata.